rackerlabs/support-how-to/content/rackspace-email/set-global-access-rights-with-the-cloud-office-control-panel.md

     **Note:** **SSL** and **TLS** indicate that the services incorporate security technology to protect the user's data.

-    -   **POP3 and POP3 (SSL)**&mdash;Email is downloaded to the user's computer and is then deleted from the email server.
+    -   **POP3 and POP3 (SSL)** - Email is downloaded to the user's computer and is then deleted from the email server.
 This option is best for users who consistently use the same computer.

-    -   **IMAP and IMAP (SSL)**&mdash;Email is stored on the email server only.
+    -   **IMAP and IMAP (SSL)** - Email is stored on the email server only.
 The user manages email directly from the server, rather than downloading the email to a computer.
-This option is best for users who need to manage email and email folders from multiple locations&mdash;such as at the office, on the road, and from a mobile device.
-Users also benefit from having their email automatically backed up every evening; if a user accidentally deletes email, it can be easily retrieved&mdash;even up to 14 days later.
+This option is best for users who need to manage email and email folders from multiple locations - such as at the office, on the road, and from a mobile device.
+Users also benefit from having their email automatically backed up every evening; if a user accidentally deletes email, it can be easily retrieved - even up to 14 days later.

-    -   **Webmail and Webmail (SSL)**&mdash;Webmail provides anytime, anywhere access to email stored on the email server.
-With Webmail, a user can read, send, and manage email&mdash;just like using desktop email software.
-This option is best for users who need to access and manage email (and email folders) from multiple locations&mdash;such as at the office, on the road, or from a mobile device.
+    -   **Webmail and Webmail (SSL)** - Webmail provides anytime, anywhere access to email stored on the email server.
+With Webmail, a user can read, send, and manage email - just like using desktop email software.
+This option is best for users who need to access and manage email (and email folders) from multiple locations - such as at the office, on the road, or from a mobile device.

-    -   **SMTP and SMTP (SSL)**&mdash;The SMTP service allows the user to send email.
+    -   **SMTP and SMTP (SSL)** - The SMTP service allows the user to send email.
 If you disable SMTP, the user cannot send email using the SMTP server.
 (SMTP is an always-secure service.)

 7. Select the option that you want to apply to your setup.